WPMedia/ios-object-mapper/README.md

 Underscore, camel-case or classify a string.

-### ClangHelper.h

-Useful `#define` statements for avoiding compiler warnings which may not be valid.

 ### NSObject+AutoDescription

 Automatically describe an object’s properties and types.
 To use it, import the file and override the default `description` method.